-Well how did this performance go?
+Well, how did this Hagar The Womb performance over twenty five years later here at the Fleece go?
 Personally I thought it went wonderfully.
 Yes there were a handful of bum notes here and there, the odd misplaced lyric.
 For a band that have not had an awful lot of contact with each other save three recent rehearsals within the four months the Hagar reformation idea had been bandied about, Hagar The Womb were a truly marvelous sight back performing together again on this small stage in Bristol.
 Chris had not even picked up a drumstick since We Are Going To Eat You split up twenty years ago so he was a little worried about his stamina.
 Mitch of course was fittingly outrageous and towards the end of the set threw his bass guitar on the monitors to allow Veg to perform a song; the band’s last ‘Dressed To Kill’.
 Mitch danced on stage and did the “COME ON THEN” shout towards the end of the last chorus.
 The band seemed happy enough coming off the stage to the large audience giving a very positive response; as the photographs below show…

 Hagar The Womb’s debut performance was in 1981 at the Wapping Autonomy Centre supporting The Mob, it is only fitting, or perhaps just good fortune, that Hagar The Womb’s debut reformation performance should also be here in Bristol supporting The Mob.